Mukesh23012000/Mukesh23012000/README.md

 ## 🧠 About Me

 I'm a full-stack engineer with **3 years of experience** building scalable and secure web applications.
-Currently at **Photon**, I work on high-performance APIs and frontend systems using **Next.js, Fastify, MongoDB, and TypeScript**.
+I work on high-performance APIs and frontend systems using **Next.js, Fastify, MongoDB, and TypeScript**.

 Previously at **Novac**, I delivered fintech solutions that: